 Prior to assuming this position in December 2013, Hillary served as Director of the Office of Homeland Security, coordinating within the CT Bureau and the Department and with the interagency community on homeland security and related issues with a counterterrorism and foreign policy nexus.
 Hillary joined the CT Bureau in the Fall of 2005, where she served as the Deputy Homeland Security Advisor and later the Deputy Director for the Office of Homeland Security.
 Prior to joining the CT Bureau, Hillary served on the Department of State’s Policy Planning Staff (S/P) under Secretaries Powell and Rice, responsible for broad Western Hemisphere policy issues.
 Prior to this position, Hillary served in the Office of Policy Planning and Coordination for the Bureau of Western Hemisphere Affairs (WHA) covering issues ranging from human rights and trafficking in persons to hemispheric security and homeland security.
 While in WHA, she was detailed to serve in the Office of the Under Secretary for Political Affairs overseeing regional and bilateral policy issues in the Western Hemisphere on an as-needed basis, and served on rotation at Embassy Bogotá, Colombia as the short-term Human Rights and Labor officer.
 Hillary joined the State Department September 1999 as a Presidential Management Fellow (PMF).

-In September 1999 Hillary joined the State Department as a Presidential Management Fellow (PMF) and received her M.P.I.A. from the University of California, San Diego’s School of International Relations and Pacific Studies (IR/PS) and her B.A. from Whitman College in Walla Walla, Washington State.
+Hillary is a native of Washington State.
+She is a member of the Senior Executive Service and received her MPIA from the University of California, San Diego’s School of International Relations and Pacific Studies (IR/PS) and her BA from Whitman College in Walla Walla, Washington State.